Providing mentorship & growth opportunities through networks & training.

 WOMEN & FINANCE

 WOCCU’s programs ensure equitable access to financial services and products, and support women’s leadership in the industry.

 A look at our different interventions.

 In 2009, WOCCU established the Global Women’s Leadership Network (GWLN) to provide women with the opportunity and resources to make a measurable difference in the lives of each other, in the lives of credit union members and in their communities.
 GWLN addresses the credit union industry’s gender gap in leadership while also leveraging resources to strengthen the economic security of women and their families.
 We provide professionals with tangible skills, tools and resources they need to lead, and actionable steps for organizations to follow, delivered through training programs and our communications platform.

-WOCCU’s Global Women's chapters, or Sister Societies, are currently established in 21 countries through more than 100 Sister Societies.
+Currently, there are 110 GWLN Sister Societies (local chapters) established in 27 countries.
 We work to include women to not only become credit union members but also to serve in credit union leadership roles.

 In Liberia, 65% of the management staff of program credit unions are women.
 At end of our project in Rwanda, 529,060 credit union members were women, representing 40% of the total membership.
 We also delivered training to 26 female credit union managers in auditing tools, business planning and financial literacy.

 Gender sensitivity in field officer banking: Field officers often travel into rural and remote areas to provide financial services (including financial literacy).
 Financial institutions using field officer banking target women beneficiaries by hiring female field officers, scheduling meetings that are aligned with the communities’ schedules and ensuring that women are elected to leadership positions within the groups.

 P4P to address gender gap